SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 and writer Primo Levi (Onion in the Varnish).
 They are both compelling stories, as parables must be.

 But they appear to counsel opposite actions?!
 Let's look into that.
+Outta the way; we got books to read, here!

 ## Chesterton's Fence